Which Smart Thermostat ?

 Smart Thermostats come in all shapes and sizes and have been designed for a number of different heating systems.

-Its worth taking a few moments to understand your type of system and what kind of control you want from your smart thermostat.
+Its worth taking a few moments to understand your type of system and which smart thermostat is best for your application.

 Existing systems that have a thermostat in the UK will more than likely be wired in 230v.
 Most recently installed systems will have been wired in such a way that upgrading to a mains powered smart thermostat is possible.